sinhrks/daskperiment/docs/source/index.rst

   - Requires less work to manage with Git (no need to make branch per trials).
   - (Experimental) Web dashboard to manage trial history.

-- Tracking experiment related information
+- Tracking experiment related information.

   - Trial result and its (hyper) parameters.
   - Code context.
   - Environment information.